 You can set up a free or paid Boom account through the Boom Learning website.
 If you purchase a Boom cards set on Teachers Pay Teachers, you get a free 3-month trial membership.
 You can buy decks that are already made and ready to go, or you can create your own!

-If you’re interested in checking out Boom, start with these two free Boom card sets I’ve created!
+If you’re interested in checking out Boom, start with these free Boom card sets I’ve created!

-If your school uses G Suite for Education™, Google Slides™ is a great way to help students practice TEI skills like drag and drop, selecting an answer choice, highlighting text, and creating bar graphs.
+If your school uses G Suite for Education™, Google Slides™ is a great way to help students practice TEI skills.
 You can create a set of practice questions and share it with your students through the sharing buttons or Google Classroom™.

-The picture below shows an example slide where students have to click and drag to change the heights of the bars in the bar graph to display the data in the table.
+The picture below shows an example slide where students need to click and drag to change the heights of the bars in the bar graph to display the data in the table.

 Students can also practice answering multiple choice questions and choosing answers from drop-down menus in Google Forms™.
 One tip I have is to include some questions that require more than one correct answer, since students will probably see that on the state tests.

-I like the websites below for targeted TEI question practice.
-Most of these are aligned to the Virginia Standards of Learning (SOLs), but would be helpful for anyone looking for some TEI practice in 3rd, 4th, or 5th grade.
+There are also some helpful websites that have TEI-type questions.
+Most of these are aligned to the VDOE Standards of Learning (SOLs), but would be helpful for anyone looking for some TEI practice in 3rd, 4th, or 5th grade.

 - IXL Learning: Reading (subscription-based, but you should be able to click on questions)